ikeda042/CytoMatic4/README.md

 Thus, the center axis of the cell, not necessarily straight, is required to calculate the cell length.

-Using the aforementioned basis conversion algorithm, first I converted the basis of the cell contour to its Cov matrix's eigenvectors' basis.
+Using the aforementioned basis conversion algorithm, first we converted the basis of the cell contour to its Cov matrix's eigenvectors' basis.

 Figure 5 shows the coordinates of the contour in the new basis.